World-renowned glaucoma specialists share how they approach surgical challenges.

-The World Glaucoma Association launched a new series of webinars focused on surgical challenges that glaucoma specialists are likely to face: WGA Surgical Grand Rounds.
-Each 1-hour webinar features two scenarios of surgical challenges or complications.
-After each presentation, the speaker joins an expert panel for a brief discussion and answer questions related to the presentation.
+This year the WGA launched a new webinar series, focused on surgical challenges that glaucoma specialists are likely to face: WGA Surgical Grand Rounds.
+Each webinar features two scenarios of surgical challenges or complications.
+After each presentation, the speaker joins an expert panel for a brief discussion and answers questions related to the presentation.
 Get ready for state-of-the-art surgery videos and discussions from the world’s most skillful glaucoma surgeons!

 Dr Tanuj Dada is a Professor of Ophthalmology and Head of Glaucoma Services at the RP Centre for Ophthalmic Sciences, All India Institute of Medical Sciences, New Delhi.
 He currently serves on the Board of Directors of the Asia Pacific Glaucoma Society, as Secretary of the International Society of Glaucoma Surgery and is a member of the Education & Consensus Committees of the World Glaucoma Association.
 He is an Associate Editor for the Journal of Glaucoma, Chief Editor of the Journal of Current Glaucoma Practice and on the Editorial Board of the American Journal of Ophthalmology.